Frustrated with Dating Online? Here Are 3 Things You Need to Learn Now

 Granted, I’m just starting out, but it’s already frustrating!
 How am I supposed to take these emails that I’m getting?
 I find them so mass-market, like I bet they copied and pasted and sent to 30 girls without reading about me at all.
 How do I get to the next step?
 Should I *wink* first?
 Are sending messages a bit too much? –Angie

-There are two entirely separate issues being discussed here: one is your frustration with online dating overall, the other is with the nuances of how it’s done.
+There are two entirely separate issues being discussed here: one is that you are frustrated with dating online, the other is with the nuances of how it’s done.
 Let’s deal with them separately.

-First of all, I want you to consider all the other places that you could meet thirtysomething men in Los Angeles.
-Thru events from LA Weekly, thu email lists like Thrillist, thru E.O.W. – a social group run by a bunch of my friends, thru random happenstance at the gym, at Ralphs, on Sunset Blvd, at the UCB Theater, thru Meetup.com, thru friends’ house parties, thru work friends, and business networking, thru set ups, thru matchmakers, thru singles organizations, church or temple.
-And yet, despite all of those options for young people here in LA, it’s tough.
+First of all, I want you to consider all the other places where you could meet thirty-something men in Los Angeles.
+Thru events from LA Weekly, thru email lists like Thrillist, thru random happenstance at the gym, at Ralphs, on Sunset Blvd, at the UCB Theater, thru Meetup.com, thru friends’ house parties, thru work friends, and business networking, thru set ups, thru matchmakers, thru singles organizations, church or temple.
+And yet, despite all of those options for young people here in LA, it’s tough

 It’s very easy to live in a huge city and never meet any men.